 There are many bush forms of jasmine suitable for zone 9.

-Day blooming jasmine forms a shrub that is up to 8 feet tall (2.4 meters).
+Day blooming jasmine forms a shrub that is up to 8 feet tall (2 m.).
 It is most fragrant during the day and the flowers are followed by black berries.

 Night blooming jasmine is a loose shrub with long arching stems.
 The flowers are tiny but intensely fragrant in the evening and early morning.
 Flowers develop into white berries.